annabison/annabison.github.io/index.md

 ## Hey there!

-I'm Anna Bison, currently a graduate student at the [University of Padova](https://www.unipd.it/).
+I'm Anna Bison, currently a MSc student at the [University of Padova](https://www.unipd.it/).

 I like category theory and coding in C++.